Shreyas-ITB/VerusTransactionCalculator/README.md

 # VerusRewardsCalculator

-A simple program that calculates your staking rewards and exports it into a csv file.
+A simple program that calculates your transactions and exports it into a csv file in a nice informative readable form.

 ## Requirements